 Many people rate moving as one of the most stressful life events.
 A lot of that stress can be reduced if you follow moving tips like these, making the process feel more like a necessary step in the otherwise exciting journey toward new home ownership.

 It’s important to prepare for your move and anticipate what will help you mitigate the stress to you and your family.
-When you're ready, call Suddath® for a free move estimate, at 888-903-7695.
+When you're ready, call Suddath® for a free move estimate.
 We'll provide the options and expertise you need.